Nicolas Trifon: Biography

 Nicolas Trifon was born as Sorin Cătălin Edmond Nicolae Dumnorix Mihai Trifon on 29 May 1949 in Bucharest, Romania.
 His father was an economist while his mother was a pediatrician.
 He was of ethnic Aromanian descent on his father's side, with origins from the Aromanian village of Malovište (Mulovishti) today in North Macedonia.

 Trifon studied at the Faculty of Romance, Classical and Oriental Languages (today the Faculty of Foreign Languages and Literatures) of the University of Bucharest with a specialization on the French language.
 He then studied a doctorate at the School for Advanced Studies in the Social Sciences (EHESS) in Paris, France, which allowed him to move to the city in 1977 in the view of the increasingly authoritarian government of Nicolae Ceaușescu over Communist Romania.
 In 1983, Trifon finished his PhD thesis on linguistics at the EHESS.
 Titled Des blagues: masses parlantes et rhétorique marxiste-léniniste de pouvoir ("Jokes: Talking Masses and Marxist–Leninist Rhetoric of Power"), it dealt with the rigid language often used by totalitarian regimes.
 Trifon would travel to the countries of the Eastern Bloc but also to Latin America, living for some time in Mexico.
 In December 1989, Trifon went to Bucharest to witness the Romanian revolution that toppled Romania's communist regime.

 In 2021, Trifon was diagnosed with cancer and pulmonary fibrosis, which would ultimately lead to his death in the morning of 18 August 2023 in Paris, having lived his last months in his house in the neighborhood of Butte-aux-Cailles.
-He was outlived by his artist wife Cristina Passima Trifon, his daughter Laurie and three grandchildren.
+He was outlived by his artist wife Cristina Passima Trifon, niece of the Romanian Aromanian sculptor Dumitru Pasima; as well as by his daughter Laurie and three grandchildren.